chtu/gala-planner/README.md

 # gala-planner
 An app I'm designing for a friend to help her set tables more easily during gala planning.
+It will allow the gala planner to create tables, set a menu, and allow the table sponsor to invite guests who will respond to their invitations.